benlcollins/benlcollins/README.md

 Since 2017 I’ve released 10 online video courses teaching over 30,000 professionals how to use spreadsheets, work with data and learn how to program.

-In 2019, Google awarded me the Google Developer Expert title for Google Workspace technology.
+In 2019, Google awarded me the Google Developer Expert award for Google Workspace technology.

 I'm currently building data pipelines using BigQuery, Google Sheets, Apps Script and Data Studio.